ksak54/quiz-api/README.md

 ## Contributing

 Contributions to the Quiz API are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-## License

-The Quiz API is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.